Just as plein air painting, nude art and Surrealism are deeply rooted in art history, so is the colour blue.

 Klein’s deeply rooted fixation on the sky and love for Giotto’s work both paved a natural path for his passion for the colour blue, particularly ultramarine.
 His work, be it sculptures or canvas paintings, are all monochrome (artwork that is a single colour) with a sole focus on blue after 1957 following his discovery of International Klein Blue (IKB).

 Klein found that mixing the ultramarine pigment with traditional binders to turn it into paint actually dulled the striking colour that he fell in love with.
-Following much investigation, in 1957 Klein discovered that mixing the pigment with a synthetically produced binder which suspended it was able to preserve its luminosity and alas, Klein’s self named patented colour was born.
+Following much investigation, in 1957 Klein discovered that mixing the pigment with a synthetically produced binder preserved its luminosity, and alas, Klein’s self named patented colour was born.

 While controversial at the time as monochromes tended to be, Klein’s work offers a spiritual, contemplative experience for the viewer.
 Remember Rothko’s Chapel?
-It’s kind of like that and given the calming nature of blue it’s actually pretty genius.
+Kind of like that.

 In essence, art history has the blues, but it’s not sad about it.